brokenhandsio/SteamPressExample/README.md

 ## WARNING

 This site uses the in-memory database so you can get up and running quickly without having to configure a DB on your machine - obviously if you plan to use this site for your blog you should change to something more permanent so you don't lose all your posts when you restart the app!

+# Roadmap

+For the time being, I will keep the releases under a 0 version - so expect breaking changes for a while as the codebase evolves.
+If there is demand to stabilise the site (i.e. lots of people are using it for an actual blog rather than just reference for their own blogs) then I'll bump up the priority of this accordingly.
+For the moment though, I am expecting some significant breaking changes in the [main engine](https://github.com/brokenhandsio/SteamPress) so expect those to happen before any stabilisation occurs.
+Other features that are on the roadmap specific to this site are:

+* Blog comments - initial plan is to use Disqus which is just a Javascript plugin so will require no engine changes that I am anticipating
+* Javascript validation of form fields before form submission, as well as realtime password validation.
+* Improving the way labels are applied to blog posts (some javascript to make it easier to add existing labels and not see it as a string)
+* Social media share buttons in the post temaplate
+* Twitter card support for adding tweets
+* AMP support for posts (in conjuction with new endpoints for all pages for AMP)
+* Remove HTML duplication in the templates